suzuke/suzuke.github.io/content/writing-blog-with-github.md

 ```
 $ pelican-quickstart
-Welcome to pelican-quickstart v3.7.1.
+Welcome to pelican-quickstart v4.2.0.

 This script will help you create a new Pelican-based website.

 Please answer the following questions so this script can generate the files
 needed by Pelican.

 > Where do you want to create your new web site? [.]
-> What will be the title of this web site?
-Super blog
+> What will be the title of this web site? suzuke's blog
-> Who will be the author of this web site? username
+> Who will be the author of this web site? suzuke
-> What will be the default language of this web site? [en]
+> What will be the default language of this web site? [zh]
-> Do you want to specify a URL prefix? e.g., http://example.com   (Y/n) n
+> Do you want to specify a URL prefix? e.g., https://example.com   (Y/n) n
 > Do you want to enable article pagination?
 (Y/n)
 > How many articles per page do you want?
 [10]
 > What is your time zone?
-[Europe/Paris] US/Central
+[Europe/Paris] Asia/Taipei
-> Do you want to generate a Fabfile/Makefile to automate generation and publishing?
-(Y/n) y
+> Do you want to generate a tasks.py/Makefile to automate generation and publishing?
+(Y/n)
-> Do you want an auto-reload & simpleHTTP script to assist with theme and site development?
-(Y/n) y
-> Do you want to upload your website using FTP? (y/N) n
+> Do you want to upload your website using FTP? (y/N)
-> Do you want to upload your website using SSH? (y/N) n
+> Do you want to upload your website using SSH? (y/N)
-> Do you want to upload your website using Dropbox? (y/N) n
+> Do you want to upload your website using Dropbox? (y/N)
-> Do you want to upload your website using S3? (y/N) n
+> Do you want to upload your website using S3? (y/N)
-> Do you want to upload your website using Rackspace Cloud Files? (y/N) n
+> Do you want to upload your website using Rackspace Cloud Files? (y/N)
 > Do you want to upload your website using GitHub Pages? (y/N) y
 > Is this your personal page (username.github.io)? (y/N) y
 Done.
 Your new project is available at /Users/username/blog